 Here at Golden Acres Ranch, we package the berries in 4-pound bags (one-gallon) and refrigerate or freeze them.
 The next step is to make the Mayhaw juice from the berries.
 Then the fun begins.

 The 4-pound package generally nets about 3 quarts of juice.
-I use an Organic Cane Sugar and Natural Apple Pectin in the jelly.
+I use Cane Sugar and Natural Apple Pectin in the jelly.
 Sometimes there are enough green berries that I don’t need the pectin but it is not as reliable to jell and it is easy to overcook and scorch the sugar.
 So, for consistency, I do like to use the pectin.

 One thing I haven’t mastered completely is removing the foam that forms as the jelly cooks.
 Those little flecks you sometimes see in the jar are pieces of foam that I’ve missed.
 The product tastes just the same but I won’t win “First Prize” at the fair.
 This is a natural part of the product like the nubs seen in wool or raw silk.